Rohit200792/BayesVehicleClassifier/README.md

 # BayesVehicleClassifier
-A Bayes Classifier that can be trained to classify vehicles as BUS, CAR or TRUCK.
+A Naive Bayes Classifier that can be trained to classify vehicles as BUS, CAR or TRUCK.

 function M = CS6640_MM(vidObj)